the-events-calendar/the-events-calendar/readme.txt

 * <a href="http://m.tri.be/2g">Community Events</a>, for allowing frontend event submission from your readers.
 * <a href="http://m.tri.be/2h">Facebook Events</a>, for importing events directly from an organization or page on Facebook.
 * <a href="http://m.tri.be/2f">WooCommerce Tickets</a>, for harnessing the power of WooCommerce to sell event tickets directly on your site without being subject to fees or relying on a third-party service.
+* <a href="http://m.tri.be/ci">EDD Tickets</a>, for using our ticketing framework to sell tickets on your events through The Events Calendar + Easy Digital Downloads.
+* <a href="http://m.tri.be/cu">WPEC Tickets</a>, for using WP-eCommerce + The Events Calendar to sell event tickets directly from the frontend of your site.
+* <a href="http://m.tri.be/dp">Shopp Tickets</a>, for harnessing the power of Shopp to sell event tickets on your WordPress site.
 * Filter Bar (COMING SOON) for adding advanced frontend filtering capabilities to your events calendar.
-* EDD Tickets (COMING SOON), for using our ticketing framework to sell tickets on your events through The Events Calendar + Easy Digital Downloads.
-* WPEC Tickets (COMING SOON), for using WP-eCommerce + The Events Calendar to sell event tickets directly from the frontend of your site.

 = I have a feature idea.
 What's the best way to tell you about it? =